Aggressive Seattle Truck Accident Attorneys Ready To Assist You

 Who should I sue in a truck accident lawsuit?

-The driver is the obvious first choice (in effect, you will be suing the driver’s insurance company).
+The driver is the obvious first choice (in effect, you will sue the driver’s insurance company).
 Other possible defendants include:

 - The owner of the trucking company if it was negligent itself or if the trucker was its employee;